 With the tent put up, I unhurriedly went for a walk on the northwestern shore of Bagieng.

 The sand was very soft against my bare feet.
-Although Matukad’s sand is still the finest of the three islands we’ve visited so far, I consider Bagieng’s to be the most enjoyable to walk on.
-The soft sand stretches to almost a kilometer to the west and I took my time, photographing its pristine shore.
+Although the sand at Matukad Island is still the finest of the three islands we’ve visited so far, I consider Bagieng’s to be the most enjoyable to walk on.
+The soft sand stretches for almost a kilometer to the west and I took my time, photographing its pristine shoreline.

 Good thing there was not much to see below the waters of Bagieng, just sand, patches of seagrass, and more sand.
 I contented myself in simply enjoying its warm clear waters.
 There were a few more mini-coves on the eastern karsts of the island and I had to transport my non-waterproof cameras overhead across the water to have a few photos taken.
 Those drybags I bought before embarking on this trip came pretty handy.

-After a few snacks, it was time for the island’s other side to be explored.
+After some snacks, it was time for the island’s other side to be explored.
 I again took off my sandals and went off into the heat of the midday sun.